 This is evo.
 We are a ski, snowboard, wake, skateboard and clothing retailer online with a physical store in Seattle.
 Our goal is to provide you with great information to make your purchase easy.

 Still have questions?
 Please give our customer care team a call at 866-386-1590, Customer Care Hours.
-They can help you find the right outerwear to fit your needs.
+They can help you find the right gear to fit your needs.